littleBitsman/create-pt/code.md

             wordle.get_guess_count() + 1
         ));
         if let Ok(input) = read_line_stdin() {
-            if wordle.submit_guess(input) { // Submits guess, if that function returns true the user has won line break;
+            if wordle.submit_guess(input) {
+                // Submits guess, if that function returns true the user has won break;
             }
         } else {